The easiest way to start up Kawa is to run the ‘kawa’ program.

 java kawa.repl -e '(display (+ 12 4))(newline)'

-Either causes Kawa to print ‘16
+Either causes Kawa to print ‘16’, and then exit.

 At startup, Kawa executes an init file from the user's home